-If you enter the defined flush character during a TELNET session, Client-TELNET discards all characters currently in the output stream from the server.
-Client-TELNET uses the TELNET timing-mark option to accomplish this (a TELNET server need not support this option for this feature to work).
+If you enter the defined flush character during a TELNET session, the Telnet client discards all characters currently in the output stream from the server.
+The Telnet client uses the TELNET timing-mark option to accomplish this (a TELNET server need not support this option for this feature to work).